Charlene-Martello/Charlene-Martello/README.md

 ## 👨‍💻 About Me

-💬 I have a degree in Mathematics and currently work in the education sector, but I am transitioning careers.
+- 💬 I have a degree in Mathematics and currently work in the education sector, but I am transitioning careers.
-💻 I’m interested in technology, especially in how it facilitates and enhances data analysis.
+- 💻 I’m interested in technology, especially in how it facilitates and enhances data analysis.
-🌱 I am currently taking a Data Scientist professional course at EBAC.
+- 🌱 I am currently taking a Data Scientist professional course at EBAC.
-📫 How to contact me: [charlene.martello123@gmail.com]
+- 📫 How to contact me: [charlene.martello123@gmail.com]
-😄 Pronouns: [She/Her]
+- 😄 Pronouns: [She/Her]

 ## 🚀 Skills
--Python
+- Python
--SQL
+- SQL
--Numpy
+- Numpy
--Pandas
+- Pandas
--Matplotlib
+- Matplotlib
--Seaborn
+- Seaborn
--Crisp-dm
+- Crisp-dm
--Streamlit
+- Streamlit
--Scikit Learn
+- Scikit Learn

 ## 📫 Find Me